Early-stage VC funding remains elusive in most U.S. cities

 Second, he said that the startup and VC community still doesn’t know what a “healthy” concentration of startups in these so-called Rise of the Rest cities will look like.
 Hathaway points to Detroit, whose number of first financings dropped from 41 in 2013 to 18 in 2016.
 He says one way to look at this dip is that the number of first financings in 2013 was actually an unusually high number, and startup activity in the city has simply returned to more sustainable numbers.

-But a few metro areas bucked national trends by seeing a slight increase in the number of startups receiving their first round of VC fundings over the past three years.
-These areas include Boulder, Denver, Durham-Chapel Hill, Columbus, and Indianapolis, and their steady growth could be a sign of positive things to come for other cities across the country.
+But a few metro areas bucked national trends with a slight increase in the number of startups receiving their first round of VC fundings over the past three years.
+These include Boulder, Denver, Durham-Chapel Hill, Columbus, and Indianapolis, and their steady growth could be a sign of positive things to come for other cities across the country.